bhuvanarajamani/thecodebee/_posts/2017-02-11-fake-api-for-angular-2+-during-development-using-angularcli.md

   }
 {% endhighlight %}

 > In order to type check the incoming data structure we can create a data model of type `Book`.
-But for the simplicity of this tutorial, it is left as `any`.
+But for the simplicity of this tutorial, object type is left as `any`.

 #### Present data in UI